 While many people reach for over-the-counter medicines, experts say that many of them are a waste of money.
-A report from Harvard University notes, "According to American College of Chest Physicians guidelines, many of the active ingredients in over-the-counter cough remedies are ineffective.”
+A Harvard University report notes, "According to American College of Chest Physicians guidelines, many of the active ingredients in over-the-counter cough remedies are ineffective.”

 So, how to quell that cough without resorting to over-the-counter medicines that are possibly ineffective and may offer a host of their own side effects?
 With natural remedies, of course.
 Here are some favorite folk ways to relieve a nagging cough.